Ghosts of the Tampa Theatre in Haunted Florida

 Finally, the ghost of a former theater manager named Rosemary is also believed to haunt the premises.
 She allegedly opens and closes doors and moves objects around, primarily in the backstage area.

-Related Haunted Stories: Atlas Theatre
+Related Haunted Stories: The Fitzgerald Theater

 While these stories are anecdotal and largely based on eyewitness accounts, the frequency and consistency of the reports have given the Tampa Theatre a reputation as a hotspot for paranormal activity.
 There have been countless investigations by amateur and professional ghost hunters.
 Many have reported unusually high electromagnetic readings and unexplainable events, further fueling the claims of ghostly activities.